Hybrid Users rule

 |

-Minimum license assignment age (days) | Filter users by the minimum number of days since the license assignment to avoid counting new users as inactive. |
+| Minimum license assignment age (days) | Set a minimum number of days past since the license assignment to avoid counting new users as inactive.
+Use 0 to ignore the license assignment date.
+Cayosoft Administrator queries the AssignedPlan user property to calculate the assignment age.
+Refer to the following Microsoft article for additional information: assignedPlan resource type | Microsoft Learn. |

-Licensed users status |
+| Licensed users status |

 Filter users by the MS365 license status: